How to budget on JobKeeper or JobSeeker payments

 How much is the JobSeeker payment?

 The JobSeeker payment (previously called Newstart) is the new, primary benefit paid to Australians without a job who are seeking work.
 It pays $565.70 per fortnight for singles, and slightly more for Australians with kids.
-The government is also offering an additional Coronavirus Supplement of $550 per fortnight on top of the JobSeeker payment for six months until October 2020.
+The government also offered an additional Coronavirus Supplement of $550 per fortnight on top of the JobSeeker payment for six months between May and late-September 2020.
+However as of 25 September 2020, this coronavirus supplement has been halved to $250 a fortnight.

-This means that if you're eligible to receive the JobSeeker benefit plus the temporary Coronavirus Supplement, you'll get $1,115 per fortnight, which is about $515 a week after tax.
+This means that if you're eligible to receive the JobSeeker benefit plus the temporary Coronavirus Supplement, you'll now be getting about get $815 per fortnight, which is about $407 per week.

 Why should I create a new budget while I'm on JobKeeper or JobSeeker?